Log in to review your Perfect Plate entry, and access marketing collateral to promote the competition to your diners.

 Once registrations close, we'll provide you with marketing materials that have a unique QR code to display in your participating eateries.

 Diners simply scan this unique QR code after tasting your competition dish and complete the form to submit a score between one and five.
-Diners will also need to upload a photo of their receipt to prove they purchased the dish, and we'll provide a paper form to enable any patrons without a smartphone to vote.
+Diners will also need to upload a photo of their receipt to prove they purchased the dish, and we'll provide a paper form to enable any patrons without a smartphone to cast their vote.
+When clubs register their manual voting forms, photos of the receipt and the physical manual voting form must also be uploaded, so please ensure these documents are kept.

-The clubs with the highest average score at the end of the competition will be crowned the winners in their respective award categories — there will be a winner in each region and three overall state-wide winners (based on membership size).
+The clubs with the highest average score at the end of the competition will be crowned the winners in their respective award categories — there will be a winner in each region, three overall state-wide winners (based on membership size), a winner in the dessert category and a winner in the pizza category.

 What information do I need to complete an entry?